GUE-CYBER-LIMITED/digital-skills-for-marketing/02_digital_marketing_basics/what_is_digital_marketing.md

-# Module 2: Digital Marketing Basics
-Welcome to **Module 2: Digital Marketing Basics**!
-In this module, you’ll discover how businesses and creators use the internet to reach people, promote products, and build communities.
-Designed for beginners with no tech or marketing background, these lessons use simple language, fun analogies, and hands-on activities tailored for your **Windows computer** or **Android phone**.
-Building on Module 1’s foundations (computers, internet, websites), we’ll explore digital marketing, search engine optimization (SEO), content creation, social media marketing, and wrap up with a conclusion.
-By the end, you’ll understand how to share ideas online and try basic marketing yourself.
-Let’s get started!

 ---
+layout: page

-# What is Digital Marketing?
+title: "What is Digital Marketing?"

-**Digital marketing** is the use of digital channels and technologies to promote products or services.
-It involves reaching a target audience through the internet using a variety of tools and platforms.

-## Key Components of Digital Marketing:
-- **SEO (Search Engine Optimization):** Optimizing websites to rank higher on search engines like Google.
-- **SEM (Search Engine Marketing):** Paid advertising on search engines.
-- **Content Marketing:** Creating valuable content to attract and engage customers.
-- **Social Media Marketing:** Promoting products via platforms like Facebook, Instagram, and LinkedIn.

-### Benefits of Digital Marketing:
-- **Wider Reach:** Access global audiences.
-- **Cost-Effective:** Often more affordable than traditional marketing.
-- **Measurable Results:** Track the effectiveness of campaigns in real-time.
+parent: "Module 2: Digital Marketing Basics"
+nav_order: 1
+---

 # Lesson 1: What is Digital Marketing?

 Welcome to Lesson 1 of Module 2!
-Today, we’re diving into **Digital Marketing**, the art of promoting products, services, or ideas using the internet.
+Today, we're diving into **Digital Marketing**, the art of promoting products, services, or ideas using the internet.
 This beginner-friendly lesson uses simple language, fun analogies, and hands-on activities for your **Windows computer** or **Android phone**.
-We’ll explore what digital marketing is, why it matters, and its key types.
-By the end, you’ll understand how businesses reach you online and try a mini-marketing task.
-Let’s jump in!
+We'll explore what digital marketing is, why it matters, and its key types.
+By the end, you'll understand how businesses reach you online and try a mini-marketing task.
+Let's jump in!

 ---